isomerpages/moe-necrg/_ne-related-lj-for-students/Aviation/Changi Airport Singapore: Curating Art @ Changi.md

 **Details**

-The programme will be a sit down sharing session conducted by our Airport resident art curator, with short videos and interactive segments to engage students.
+The programme will be a sit down sharing session conducted by our Airport Managers.
+There is also an optional add-on for a Changi / Jewel sustainability self guided quest to discover the Airport's sustainability efforts which you never knew.

 **Learning Objectives**

-*  Get insights on CAG’s key themes underlying its art collection, at the same time gaining a deeper appreciation of art in a commercial context
-* Gain a deeper understanding of the different stages of commissioning an artwork (from conception to production to installation to maintenance)
+* Get an in-depth understanding on CAG's sustainability approach, various pillars of initiatives and how these are integrated into different aspects of the airport
+* Learn more about the importance of an ecosystem and stakeholder engagement in building a sustainable environment

-**Target Audience**: Post-Secondary (JC/Poly/ITE) (Art Specialization)
+**Target Audience**: Secondary 3 - 4/5 students, Post-Secondary (JC/Poly/ITE), Educators

 **Runtime**: All year round